aelse/open5e/source/combat/damage-and-healing.rst

 **Slashing.** Swords, axes, and monsters' claws deal slashing damage.

-**Thunder.** A concussive burst of sound, such as the effect of the *thunderwave* spell, deals thunder damage.
+**Thunder.** A concussive burst of sound, such as the effect of the :ref:`srd:thunderwave` spell, deals thunder damage.

 Damage Resistance and Vulnerability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^